-For the streaming KMeans model, the dataset we used contains 23 elements per data point.
+For streaming KMeans model, the dataset we used contains 23 elements per a data point.
 Here a non-iterative computation is done.
 Apache Flink, Apache Storm and Twister2 support the windowing functions to implement an algorithm like this.
-With Apache Spark streaming, a non-iterative application can be developed, but the count-based notion is not available in the API.
+With Apache Spark streaming, a non-iterative application can be developed but the count-based notion is not available in the API.
 In this research, we have only conducted windowed streaming with the notion of the number of elements per window.
-In achieving the current goal, we used the streaming systems which provide this functionality.
+In achieving the current goal we have used the streaming systems which provide this functionality.

 Figure 4 shows the tumbling window-based experiments carried out on streaming KMeans model.
-Figure 3 shows the sliding window-based experiments carried out on streaming KMeans model.
+And in figure 3 shows the sliding window-based experiments carried out on streaming KMeans model.
 Similar to streaming SVM results, Twister2 models outperform both Apache Spark and Apache Flink.
-Twister2 model synchronization with an all-reduce mechanism provides faster execution than that of regular all-to-all communication in Apache Storm.
-In Apache Flink, there is no all-to-all communication; the model synchronization happens in an all-to-one setting.
-This is the same bottleneck as observed in streaming SVM applications.
+Twister2 model synchronization with an all-reduce mechanism provides faster execution than that of regular allto-all communication in Apache Storm.
+In Apache Flink, there is no all-to-all communication, the model synchronization happens in an all-to-one setting.
+This is the same bottleneck as observed in streaming SVM application.
 But Apache Flink outperforms Apache Storm.
-This model is a noniterative model and the pressure exerted on communication is lower.
-This leads to much faster data progress from the windowing task to the reduce task.
+This model is a non-iterative model and the pressure exerted on communication is lesser.
+This leads to quite faster data progress from the windowing task to reduce task.
+Experiments were conducted to formulate 1000 cluster centers.

 Fig. 4.
-Streaming KMeans Results for 1000 cluster-based experiments for tumbling window is recorded for both HPC and Dataflow programming models.
+Streaming KMeans Results for 1000 clusters-based experiments for tumbling window is recorded for both HPC and Dataflow programming models.
 The time recorded is the streaming training time until expected convergence.